ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/test-case.md

 ![](attachments/test/select-function-action.png).

-After you have found the desired action, add it to your test case as a test step by selecting it and clicking **Add**.
+After you have found the desired action, add it to your test case as a test step by selecting it and clicking **Select**.

-Another way of adding test steps to a test case is to use the recorder by clicking **Record**.
+Another way of adding test steps to a test case is to use the recorder by clicking **Record step**.
 For more information, see [Recorder](recorder).

 The details of a test step open by clicking the test step.
 For more information, see [Test Step](test-step).

-To add a new step above or below an existing test step, click **Add above** or **Add below**.
+To add a new step above or below an existing test step, click **Add above** or **Add below**, or click on the red record icon, to add a new step by using the recorder.
 These buttons appear if you hover over an existing test step.

 ### 3.1 Copying, Pasting, Deleting, and  Extracting an Action